 Tentative Daily Schedule:

 Eat an early breakfast on your own, as we will set out before sunrise to capture the best lighting, as the sun rises over the mountains and wildflowers.
 We will be out touring and photographing until at least 10 AM exploring the area for photographic opportunities during the best light.
 We will return to the condo around 11 AM during the midday for a talk about a photographic subject of interest or a live editing session.
 We will have an optional critique and feedback session that will go over several of your favorite images, either from this trip or prior images, and give you new ideas on how to improve.
 Lunches, the mid afternoon hours, and dinners or touring the cute town of Crested Butte will be on your own.
 We will regroup by 4:30 PM to head out for more exploring and to capture the evening light.
 Weather-permitting, we may stay out to photograph the stars for a several hours after dusk.
 Then rest up, as we will be up before sunrise again tomorrow.

 On our final morning together, we will once more head out early to shoot the sunrise.
-We will end with a critique and feedback session that will go over 10-15 of your favorite images, either from this trip or prior images, and give you new ideas on how to improve.
 We will finish up around 10 AM.

-*Schedules are subject to change depending on weather and lighting conditions as well as safety of its participants and hosts.
+*Schedules are subject to change depending on weather and lighting conditions as well as safety of the participants and hosts.